30 Things You Shouldn't Do When the Weather Gets Colder

 "You should keep the same routine year-round," says Jason Kozma, a certified personal trainer in Los Angeles.
 "It's the consistency that matters.
 Being fit — and looking it — is not a sprint, it's a marathon."

-The Remedy Rx: Stay active indoors.
+The Rx: Stay active indoors.
 It can be something as simple as keeping your tennis shoes in your car, going to an indoor mall and walking as much as you can, challenging yourself to gradually increase your steps, says Karen Cohen, CN, a certified nutritionist in Los Angeles.
 You can also use fitness videos or take online exercise classes.
 "Set progress goals every month — they can be weight-, appearance-, or performance-related," says Kozma.

 Skip A Flu Shot